matthewmueller/flashcard/Readme.md

 ## Motivation

 Flashcards take too long to make.
-A lot of the information can be automated.
+A lot of the process can be automated.
 Let's create a language around flashcard creation thats easy to read, open, flexible and supports lots of different kinds of media.

 ## But... why?